UD-Math-Data-Science-1/notes/_sources/regression/regularization.md

     format_version: 0.13
     jupytext_version: 1.11.5
 kernelspec:
-  display_name: 'Python 3.8.8 64-bit (''base'': conda)'
+  display_name: Python 3 (ipykernel)
   language: python
   name: python3
 ---

 # Regularization

-As a general term, *regularization* refers to modifying something that is difficult to always compute accurately with something more tractable.
+As a general term, *regularization* refers to modifying something that is difficult to compute accurately with something more tractable.
 For learning models, regularization is a common way to combat overfitting.

 Imagine we had an $\real^{n\times 4}$ feature matrix in which the features are identical; that is, the predictor variables satisfy $x_1=x_2=x_3=x_4$, and suppose the target $y$ also equals $x_1$.
 Clearly, we get a perfect regression if we use